capsidjs/capsid/README.md

 [See working example](https://codepen.io/kt3k/pen/MmYxBB?editors=1010)

-When you *define* the component, then dom elements which has `hello` class is automatically mounted by Hello component and becomes Hello component.
+When you *define* the component, then dom elements which has `hello` class is automatically mounted by Hello component.

 # The timer